 Board of Trustees

 Michael Duplantier is a native New Orleanian and a practicing attorney.
-He has been actively engaged in preservation advocacy in New Orleans for more than forty years, and served as a founding commissioner of the CBD Historic District Landmarks Commission in 1978.
-He recently completed two terms on the board of Save Our Cemeteries and served as its president in 2010.
-Michael was on the Louisiana Landmarks Society Board in the early 1990s and again in 2001-2002, and is an active member of the LLS advocacy committee.
-For the past twenty-two years, Michael and his wife Bettye have resided in their 1860 Henry Howard-designed Greek Revival townhouse in the Lafayette Square historic district in downtown New Orleans.
+He has been actively engaged in preservation advocacy in New Orleans for more than forty-five years, and served as a founding commissioner of the CBD Historic District Landmarks Commission in 1978.
+Michael was first on the Louisiana Landmarks Society Board in 1984, served again from 2001-2002, and re-joined the board in 2016.
+He served as second vice-president and first vice-president these past two years, and has been active on the LLS advocacy committee.
+For the past twenty-four years, MIchael and his wife, Bettye, have resided in their 1860 Henry Howard-designed Greek Revival townhouse on Baronne Street in the Lafayette Square historic district in downtown New Orleans.

 A native of Minter City, Mississippi, Hilary moved to New Orleans 42 years ago from Providence, Rhode Island, where she had the pleasure of working with the grand dame of preservation, Antoinette Downing, who whetted her appetite for urban preservation.
 Hilary holds a B.A. in history from Hollins College and an M.A. in history from the University of New Orleans.
 From 1985 until her retirement in 2013, Hilary served as the principal architectural historian with the Vieux Carré Commission.
 She is now an independent historical and architectural consultant.

 Amanda McFillen is the Associate Director of Museum Programs for The Historic New Orleans Collection.
-In her eight years there, she has worked as a curator on many exhibits covering a wide scope of New Orleans history and culture including the current exhibit: Voices of Progress: Twenty Women Who Changed New Orleans.
-She also produces public events for The Collection such as the annual history symposium (the most recent one covered preservation and architecture in New Orleans), lectures, a culinary series, film screenings and more.
+In her ten years there, she has worked as a curator on many exhibits covering a wide scope of New Orleans history and culture including the current exhibit: Voices of Progress: Twenty Women Who Changed New Orleans.
+She also produces public events for The Collection such as the annual history symposium, lectures, a culinary series, film screenings and more.
 She has Master’s degree in Museum Studies from the University of Toronto.
 Amanda served on the board of the Emerging Philanthropists of New Orleans for three years and was chair of their programming committee for two years.
-She currently serves on the advisory committee for Festigals and volunteers with the New Orleans Film Society.
+She also volunteers with the New Orleans Film Society.

-Jerry Pepper, a New Orleans native, graduated from Jesuit High School, received a Bachelor of Arts degree from Tulane University, and a Juris Doctorate from LSU's Paul M. Hebert School of Law.
-He is an Orleans Parish commissioned notary public and currently serves on the Board of Save Our Cemeteries and the Police Citizens Advisory Board for NOPD’s 3rd District.
-He is a member of numerous other New Orleans, Louisiana, and national historical, civic, military, and preservation organizations including Friends of the Cabildo, the Foundation for Historical Louisiana, Evacuteer.org, the U.S. Naval Institute, and the National Revolutionary War Museum.
+Jerry F. Pepper, a former New Orleans resident, is a Jesuit High School graduate who recieved his Bachelor of Arts degree from Tulane University, and a Juris Doctorate from LSU's Paul M. Hebert School of Law.
+He now resides in Covington and is a St. Tammany Parish commissioned notary public currently serving on the Board of Save Our Cemeteries, Inc. He is a member of numerous other New Orleans, Louisiana, and national historical, civic, military, and preservation organizations including the American Battlefield Trust, Friends of the Cabildo, the Foundation for Historic Louisiana, Evacuteer.org, the National World War II Museum, U.S. Naval Institute, and the National Revolutionary War Museum.